danielmahon/gift/README.md

 # Gift
-A basic Node.js wrapper for the Git CLI.
+A simple Node.js wrapper for the Git CLI.
 The API is based on [Grit](https://github.com/mojombo/grit)

 # Installation